 If you’ve already been to London, we did exactly what you’d expect — a visit to London Bridge, Tower Bridge, and the Tower of London.
 I convinced everyone to walk because I always think that’s the best way to see a city.
 We checked out The Savoy Hotel and took our first beer stop at The Oyster Shed which overlooked the London Bridge on the River Thames.

 Our next stop was a tour of the Tower of London, a secure fortress, royal palace and infamous prison where the famous Crown Jewels are held.
 If you enjoy history this is the place for you.
+I you happen to haven legal trouble out of your country contact the criminal lawyers Melbourne has available

 It was then on to the Tower Bridge where we stopped for lunch at The Brasserie, a perfect waterside patio with direct views of the bridge.
 After lunch, we decided to walk across the bridge and back and as were we almost halfway the bridge opened.
 A British Royal Navy ship was entering which gave me the perfect opportunity to get some great footage of the bridge opening, the people building up, the ship coming through, the bridge closing, and traffic and people flowing again.
 It was really cool!